tipbr/silverstripe-git-workflow/README.md

 ### 1. Setting Up SSH Access from GitHub Action to the Remote Server

-For SiteHost, you can go to the control panel and add the key liek project-github-deployer

 A. **Generate an SSH Key Pair**

 **On your local machine**, open a terminal and run: